Georgina Friedrichs: Rugby career

 Friedrichs made her international test debut for the Australian fifteens team on 6 May 2022 against Fiji.
 She was named in Australia's squad for the 2022 Pacific Four Series in New Zealand.
 She was also called up to the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.

-Friedrichs was selected in the team again for the delayed 2022 Rugby World Cup in New Zealand.
+Friedrichs was selected in the team again for the delayed 2021 Rugby World Cup in New Zealand.

+In 2023, she was named as the Wallaroos Player of the Year for 2022.
+She was selected in the Wallaroos side for the 2023 Pacific Four Series, and the O'Reilly Cup.
+She scored a try against the USA and featured in her sides loss to Canada.

+In 2025, she was called into the Wallaroos side for the Women's Rugby World Cup in England.